-When a person displays clinical symptoms that may be associated with zinc deficiency, the measurement of zinc can determine if supplementation is required.
+When a person displays clinical symptoms that may be associated with zinc deficiency, or where there is a risk of developing deficiency, the measurement of zinc can determine if supplementation is required.
 Where supplementation is necessary the measurement of zinc can be used to assess when adequate concentrations are achieved.

 What does the test result mean?

 Zinc decreases in response to infections so a low result may not necessarily mean a person is zinc deficient.
 Results should be interpreted with clinical symptoms and clinical history.

 Since zinc is transported mainly bound to albumin it can be useful to interpret zinc results alongside albumin concentration.
 For example a low zinc concentration with a normal albumin can suggest zinc deficiency, whereas a low zinc with a low albumin concentration can suggest an acute phase response to infection and not necessarily zinc deficiency.